 So, the takeaway here is that as long as the programmer knows what he/she is doing, then it doesn’t matter if you choose PHP or ASP.net.

 Winner: Tie.
 At the end of round 2,

 PHP:1 ASP.net: 0

-The performance of web applications is determined by the interactions between the three pillars: script, server, and the database.
+The performance of web applications is determined by the interactions between the three pillars: script, server, and database.

-PHP usually uses the LAMP – Linux (OS), Apache (which is the server), MySQL (backend database) and PHP (the language used).
+PHP usually uses the LAMP – Linux (OS), Apache (which is the server), MySQL (backend database), and PHP (the language used).
 The LAMP is very popular and offers optimized performance.

 ASP.Net makes use of either MSSQL or MySQL as the server.
-However, the OS used is Windows, which run on the NTFS file system.
+However, the OS used is Windows, which runs on the NTFS file system.
 External studies indicate that the Linux OS used in PHP offers better performance than Windows.
 So, it appears that PHP might have a slight edge over ASP.net when it comes to performance.

 After Round 3: